EduardoN/Synapse_AdventureWorks2019/documentation/Synapse_Notebook.md

 ![Product Notebook](./../images/ProductNotebookIII.png)

-Lets merge this new notebook into the main branch.
+Let's merge this new notebook into the main branch.
 Expand the source control dropdown and click Create pull request.

 ![Product Notebook](./../images/ProductNotebookIV.png)